 What are the symptoms of PTSD?

-It’s normal to feel shocked and distressed after a traumatic event, but most people feel better after a few weeks.
-However, sometimes trauma can cause difficulties with your daily life, including looking after yourself, trusting people and holding down a job.
+Feeling shocked and distressed after a traumatic event is normal, but most people feel better after a few weeks.
+However, sometimes trauma can cause difficulties in your daily life, including looking after yourself, trusting people and holding down a job.
 It can make you more vulnerable to developing mental and physical health problems.
 And for some people, experiencing trauma can lead to PTSD.

 PTSD causes three main groups of symptoms.